El Molo people: Language

 The El Molo historically spoke the El Molo language as a native language.
 It belongs to the Cushitic branch of the Afro-Asiatic family.

-According to Ethnologue, among other sources, the El Molo language is nearly extinct and there may already be no remaining speakers of the idiom.
+According to Ethnologue, among other sources, the El Molo language is nearly extinct; indeed, there may already be no remaining speakers of the language.
 Most group members have now adopted the Nilo-Saharan languages of their neighbours.

 The El Molo language has no known dialects.
 It is most similar to Daasanach.

 Religion

 Many El Molo practice a traditional religion centered on the worship of Waaq/Wakh.
 In the related Oromo culture, Waaq denotes the single God of the early pre-Abrahamic, monotheistic faith believed to have been adhered to by Cushitic groups.

 Some El Molo have also adopted Christianity.

 In 2024, the population of the El Molo was recorded as at 300.
 They are based at the Lake Turkana basin.

 Genetics

 Recent advances in genetic analyses have helped shed some light on the ethnogenesis of the El Molo people.
 Genetic genealogy, a novel tool that uses the genes of modern populations to trace their ethnic and geographic origins, has also helped clarify the possible background of the modern El Molo.
 The El Molo group are characterized by a low haplotype diversity (0.88), close to that observed in Khoisan hunter-gatherers, and by the non-significance of neutrality tests and the multimodal mismatch distribution indicating small population size and strong genetic drift.